getodk/central-backend/docs/api.md

 #### Logging out [DELETE /v1/sessions/{token}]

 Logging out is not strictly necessary for Web Users; all sessions expire 24 hours after they are created.
 But it can be a good idea, in case someone else manages to steal your token.
-It is also the way Public Link and App User access are revoked.
+It is also the way Public Link and App User access is revoked.
 To do so, issue a `DELETE` request to that token resource.

 + Parameters
     + token: `lSpAIeksRu1CNZs7!qjAot2T17dPzkrw9B4iTtpj7OoIJBmXvnHM8z8Ka4QPEjR7` (string, required) - The session bearer token, obtained at login time.